janheuer/here-and-there-agda/Classical/Classical.md

 - model relation
 - validity of formulas

-`Tautologies`
+`Properties`
 - contradiction (i.e. if `¬f` and `f` hold every formula holds)
-- law of excluded middle
+- law of excluded middle (also decidability of classical logic)
 - removal of double negation

 `Language`